testcase/pysndlib/README.md

 This also requires numpy.

+*IMPORTANT* If you get crashes loading libsndlib try building a version of sndlib using`without-s7` option when running ./configure  I have seen this issue and need to track down cause

 ## style

 My intention was to be as literal as possible with translation so that it would be easy to port existing examples.
 This may